 However, there are two important exceptions to the above: the soft-toy world of Lufianblid and the human world of Felacynn.

 The name ‘Lufianblid’ is a combination of Old English (lufian), meaning ‘love’, and Old Norse (blid), meaning ‘kind’ or ‘mother earth as a doctor’.
 As you will read in the story, the ‘d’ is silent.
 The animals that live in Lufianblid are called ‘Lufians’.
-Their job in life is to safeguard the animal kingdom and to look after the humans, as the humans, it seems, are unable to look after themselves.
+Their job in life is to safeguard their home.

-I have tried to find, or create, names that are unique, or at least unusual.
-Finally, the meaning of the names is intended to reflect the character of their owner.
-While the characters of Lufianblid are based on actual toys in the Rydor household, the characters of Felacynn are purely fictional and any resemblance to real characters is purely coincidental.
+I have tried to find, or create, names that are unique.
+The meaning of the names is intended to reflect the character of their owner.
+While the characters of Lufianblid are based on actual toys in the Rydor household, the characters of Felacynn are fictional and any resemblance to real characters is purely coincidental.